 Wine media response to the first Lodi Native vintages was universally positive.
-It was almost as if wine cognescente had long been thirsting for this style of wine.
-In his award winning Vinography wine blog, for instance, Alder Yarrow wrote:
+It was almost as if wine cognoscente had long been thirsting for this style of wine.
+In his award-winning Vinography wine blog, for instance, Alder Yarrow wrote:

 The Lodi Native project, on the other hand, provides a unique and crystal-clear window into the synergy of a place and a grape that is captured in the notion we call terroir.

 Along the way, this experiment is changing the hearts and minds of winemakers, as well as wine writers like myself.
 I'm ready to start buying Zinfandel again, especially if it tastes like that.

 As many as 14 different Lodi wineries have produced Lodi Native Zinfandels since 2012.
 Of the six original participants in this project, five of them — Fields Family Wines, m2 Wines, Maley Bros., McCay Cellars, and St. Amant Winery — still bottle Lodi Native label wines each year.
 A taste of any one of them is still a glimpse into the "future."

 Current Iterations of Heritage Varietals Fashioned In New Styles